Skip to main content

 Festive

-A sweet treat made from toasted sesame seeds, almonds, and flour, often served during Ramadan.
-It's known for its nutty flavor and crumbly texture.
+A sweet made from toasted sesame seeds, almonds, and flour, common during Ramadan.
+It's nutty and crumbles as you eat it.

 vegetarianContains: nutsContains: sesameContains: gluten